 Our two week itinerary for Sri Lanka

 Coming from our busy London jobs, we really wanted to prioritise beach time in Sri Lanka.
-As I mentioned, we spent about 9 or so days beach hopping, before spending two days in Yala and two days in Ella, in the Hill Country.
+We spent about 10 days beach hopping, before spending two days in Yala and two days in Ella, in the Hill Country.

-Anyway, we spent two days in Hikkaduwa, which is actually on the West Coast, before travelling onto the South Coast towns Galle and Unawatuna where we spent three days.
+Galle and Unawatuna – Days 3-5: After two days in Hikkaduwa, which is actually on the West Coast, we travelled further down the South Coast towns.
+We spent three beautiful days between Galle and Unawatuna.

 Would I have done any of this Sri Lanka itinerary differently?